renatomaia/coutil/doc/manual.md

 Binds socket `socket` to the peer address provided as `address`, thus any data send over the socket is targeted to that `address`.

-For non-local domain sockets `address` must be an [IP address](#systemaddress-type--data--port--mode).
+For non-local domain sockets,
+`address` must be an [IP address](#systemaddress-type--data--port--mode).
-For local domain sockets `address` must be a string (either a path on Unix or a pipe name on Windows).
+For local domain sockets,
+`address` must be a string
+(either a path on Unix or a pipe name on Windows).

 If `address` is not provided and `socket` is a datagram socket then it is unbinded from its previous binded peer address (_i.e._ it is disconnected).
 For stream sockets argument `address` is mandatory, and it is necessary to bind the socket to a peer address before sending any data.
-It is a [await function](#await-function) that awaits for the connection establishment on stream sockets.
+It is an [await function](#await-function) that awaits for the connection establishment on stream sockets.
 This operation is not available for passive sockets.

 Returns `true` in case of success.